lfigueira/tdh_lego/README.md

 # TDH Lego Truck Big Data Challenge
 TDH Lego Truck Big Data Challenge No.3 solution.

-## Setting up
+## Description
-The project is organised in four different Docker files.

-In order to run the Batch mode you need to run the `notebooks` container.

-To run Streaming mode you also need to run the Kafka broker, generator+detector and mongodb containers.
+The solution outline below uses Python tools and libraries to process the data.
+These are organised using docker images/containers to ease reproducing the results.

+The batch processing uses Pandas to load, enrich and aggregate the data.
+It is presented in a Jupyter notebook.

+The streaming solution was implemented using Kafka for stream processing and MongoDB as the database.

+Please see below for specific instructions on each of the challenge's sections, together with  comments on the assumptions made and known issues.

-### Batch Processing
+## Batch Processing
 A container was created to run the batch processing.
-Run it using
+Run it using the command below:

 ```docker-compose -f docker-compose.jupyter.yml up --build```